-- Identify and discuss elements of the short story including scene and summary, dramatic arc, point of view, character, and setting.
+- Understand and identify elements of the short story including scene and summary, dramatic arc, point of view, character and setting

-- Practice techniques for writing strong prose and convincing dialogue by completing writing exercises in a personal writing journal
+- Apply techniques for writing strong prose and convincing dialogue

-- Identify the importance of revision in producing publishable work.
+- Recognize the importance of revision in producing publishable work

 - What a Story Needs